Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Results and Discussion

 For the cases with capsicum and Parafilm in which we have assumed a CCR/CCA mode in the models (such as the second row of Fig.~\ref{fig:modellingfigure}), the predicted outputs for the droplet height, contact radius and volume compare reasonably well with the data, however the contact angles towards the end of the droplet lifetime do not compare well.
 As observed in the example in the second row of Fig.~\ref{fig:modellingfigure} (and summarised in Table~S1), the main reason for this discrepancy is that many of these experimental results actually demonstrate an approximate CCR mode followed by a combined mode (C), but our models cannot handle a combined mode.
 Instead, we choose to simulate any observed combined mode as a CCA model as the contact angles are changing slower than the contact radius.
 Developing and studying a mathematical model for a combined mode on an incline, where both the contact angles and radius change simultaneously, is certainly of interest but would require a much more sophisticated set of governing equations and/or a treatment via a computational fluid dynamics (CFD) framework.

 A notable case in terms of the experimental data is evaporation on wheat with 1\% S465 (see the second row of Fig.~\ref{fig:wheatallsubs1}).
 As highlighted in Section~\ref{sec:expwheatteflon}, the evaporation profile of 1\% S465 on wheat exhibits S/CCR/C evaporation modes and appears very different from the case with 0.1\% S465.
 For 1\% S465 on wheat, we have in the third row of Fig.~\ref{fig:modellingfigure} compared the predictions from our models with the experimental data in the most extreme case of a 90$\,^{\circ}$ incline.
 This comparison is understandably poor, as the models do not allow for S/CCR/C evaporation modes.
 In any event, we have attempted to begin the models after the spreading regime has ended and simulated the results with the CCR mode alone.
 We can see the droplet evaporates very quickly, and the models over predict the evaporation times by a significant margin.
 It is clear the simple models we use in this paper are not able to accurately recover the experimental data (for this case of 1\% S465 on wheat), indicating additional mechanisms are required in the models.
-One such mechanism is the adsorption of surfactant onto the leaf surface, as we discuss in Section~\ref{sec:expwheatteflon}.
+One way to adapt our YLP model is to allow for a non-circular contact line, for example initially an ellipse.
+This particular change is possible, however in practice we would require further information from our experimental approach (for example, the contact angles and radius from the minor axis of the droplet) in order to fully specify the problem.
+Another such mechanism is the adsorption of surfactant onto the leaf surface, as we discuss in Section~\ref{sec:expwheatteflon}.
 Further, it is clear from Fig.~\ref{fig:allsurf902}(B) (right photograph) that the 1\% S465 droplet on wheat at 90$\,^{\circ}$ does not have a circular contact line, so that constraint could be dropped in a future model.
 To motivate one of many other possibilities, a study~\cite{DEFRAEYE2013} found that small variations in stomatal density had a significant effect on droplet evaporation.
 As the droplet coverage area is the largest with 1\% S465 on wheat of all our results, hence covering more stomata, the effect of stomata may need to be included in a future evaporation model.

 We close this section by noting that the authors are working on a larger project aiming to build interactive software for simulating agrochemical spraying of crops \cite{Dorr2016118,Zabkiewicz20}.
 In terms of future research, it would be useful to incorporate information from the present study into this software.